 Children learn so much by demonstration, but they do not learn by having things done for them.
 First, before starting a cutting task, I always remind the child how to make their fingers open and close and to point the thumb up.
 If a kiddo is not able to manipulate the scissors this way, we may use self-opening scissors to start.
 Next, I help them to maintain proper body position, elbow down.
 Finally, another key element of cutting is learning the pacing and rhythm.
 I often see new users of scissors wanting to push hard forward and to move very quickly.
 To help with this, I sing a little song (a mantra really).
 In a rhythmic manner, I say “Take…your…time…cut…on…the…line”.
 You would be amazed at how it slows the kiddo down, improves focus and helps them to be successful.

 To help a kiddo know when to stop cutting, draw a bold or dotted line along the crease of the green paper, where the scissors would stop.
-Or, better yet, add a tactile element.
+Or, better yet, add a tactile element to this scissor activity.
 By that I mean, place a wikki stick or a line of Elmer’s glue (allowed to dry thoroughly) at the end of the cutting line so that they can feel (and see) where to stop.